Juntura, Oregon: Demographics

+The median age was 64.5 years old.
+A total of 44.4% of the population were older than 65, with 22.2% between the ages of 65 and 74, 18.5% between the ages of 75 and 84, and 3.7% over 85.

+The median household income was $56,250.
+A total of 25.9% of the population was in poverty, with 46.2% of people between the ages of 18 and 64, and 8.3% of people over 65 were in poverty.

 Transportation

 In the 21st century, Juntura is a stop on the Eastern POINT intercity bus line between Bend and Ontario.
 It makes one stop per day in each direction.

 Education

 It is in the Juntura School District 12, an elementary school district.
 It operates Juntura Grade School.
 In 1975 the school began paying students to do janitorial work after the teacher, who previously worked at the Fields.
 The janitorial duties each student has were rotated weekly.
 The students used the money to fund field trips.
 In 1979 the school had 26 students, with 11 in grades 5-7 and none in the 8th grade.
+In the 2016-2017 school year, enrollment was initially five and went down to two because the remaining three students moved elsewhere.
+Kathleen Schram, the principal, stated that she expected that there would be more students later due to demographic patterns.
+In 2023, all of the board members of the Juntura district left their posts at the same time as they disliked a new ethics rule from the State of Oregon.

-High school students go to Vale High School of the Vale School District.
-In 1979 students lived in Vale on weekdays.
+As of 2009 area high school students attend various schools, including Crane Union High School in Crane, Harper School in Harper, Ontario High School of the Ontario School District 8C, and Vale High School of the Vale School District.
+In 1979 students who attended Vale High lived in Vale on weekdays.

 The section of Malheur County in which this community is located in is not in any community college district.